 As was shown in the accident referenced, however, the hazard area is actually significantly larger than most people would expect.
 One way to remind construction workers on the ground just how large an area is where they need to be wearing their protection gear is to use floor marking tape.

-This type of tape is often used at an indoor facility, but you can get floor marking tape (which can be purchased here) that will stick perfectly to concrete or other types of ground.
+This type of tape is often used at an indoor facility, but you can get floor marking tape that will stick perfectly to concrete or other types of ground.
 Placing a boarder around a work area can be an excellent visual reminder that people within that area need to make sure they are always wearing a hard hat and watching for falling objects.

 3. Harnessed Tools